Duankaiwen/CenterNet/README.md

 # [CenterNet: Keypoint Triplets for Object Detection](https://arxiv.org/abs/1904.08189)
 by Kaiwen Duan, Song Bai, Lingxi Xie, Honggang Qi, Qingming Huang and Qi Tian

-**The code to train and eval our CenterNet is available here.
-Thanks [Princeton Vision & Learning Lab](https://github.com/princeton-vl)!
-For more details, please refer to our [arXiv paper](https://arxiv.org/abs/1904.08189).**
+**The code to train and evaluate the proposed CenterNet is available here.
+For more technical details, please refer to our [arXiv paper](https://arxiv.org/abs/1904.08189).**

+**Thanks [Princeton Vision & Learning Lab](https://github.com/princeton-vl)! for providing the original implementation of CornetNet.**

-**Our method is an one-stage detector and learns from scratch.
-On the MS-COCO dataset, CenterNet achieves an AP of 47.0%！**
+**CenterNet is an one-stage detector which gets trained from scratch.
+On the MS-COCO dataset, CenterNet achieves an AP of 47.0%, which surpasses all known one-stage detectors, and even gets very close to the top-performance two-stage detectors.**

 ## Introduction

-CenterNet is a framework for object detection with deep ConvNets.
-You can use the code to train/evaluate a network for object detection task.
+CenterNet is a framework for object detection with deep convolutional neural networks.
+You can use the code to train and evaluate a network for object detection on the MS-COCO dataset.

-* It achieves state-of-the-art performance on one of the most challenging dataset: MS-COCO.
+* It achieves state-of-the-art performance (an AP of 47.0%) on one of the most challenging dataset: MS-COCO.

-* Our code is written by Python, based on [CornerNet](https://github.com/princeton-vl/CornerNet).
+* Our code is written in Python, based on [CornerNet](https://github.com/princeton-vl/CornerNet).

+*More detailed descriptions of our approach and code will be made available soon.*

 ## Architecture